Author: Craig Neil

 7. Edinburgh Castle is the most-visited tourist attraction in Scotland and each year more than 2 million visitors go there to see the Stone of Destiny, the Honours of Scotland, the National War Museum, the Royal Palace and the National War Memorial.

-It’s certainly an instantly recognizable and iconic place, but it has a gory history that’s unknown to the majority of visitors.
+It’s certainly an instantly recognizable and iconic place, but one of the not-so-fun facts about Edinburgh Castle is that it has a gory history that’s unknown to the majority of visitors.

 First off, Edinburgh Castle is one of the most besieged fortresses in the world and over its 1,100-year history it withstood 26 sieges in total including the ‘Lang Siege’ which took place from June 1571 until May 1573 – one of the longest sieges ever in Britain.